 The main points that I have learned from using and researching both EOS and NEO are:

 - Both are struggling with the concept of decentralisation.
 Sacrificing decentralisation for output and scalability is ever so present for both blockchains.
-But at this point in time I think EOS might be more decentralised.
+But at this point, I think EOS might be more decentralised.
 But that can quickly change if EOS BP concerns are not solved and when NEO moves on to more nodes

-- Neither blockchains are really getting anywhere near the maximum output.
+- Neither blockchains are getting anywhere near the maximum output.
 And both are struggling in terms of adoption and usage.
-How many real-world products and services are actually using Neo or EOSIO today?
+How many real-world products and services are using Neo or EOSIO today?

-- Doing the whole blockchain thing, with nodes, users, consensus models is really hard.
-And bringing in the lures of massive ICOs and token profits and then the whole thing gets even harder.
+- Doing the whole blockchain thing, with nodes, users, consensus models is hard.
+Bringing in the lures of massive ICOs and token profits makes the entire thing even harder.

-The more I read about other blockchains than Ethereum the more I can applaud Ethereum for its intentions for creating and maintaining a truly decentralised ecosystem.
+The more I read about other blockchains than Ethereum, the more I can applaud Ethereum for its intentions to create and maintain a genuinely decentralised ecosystem.

-But in fact, many of the current nodes of Ethereum are run by the same few groups of users in terms of hash rate.
+But in fact, many of the current nodes of Ethereum are run by the same few groups of users when looking into the current hash rate.

-So the problems of profit, decentralisation and usage is not only linked to NEO and EOS.
+So the problems of profit, decentralisation, and usage are not only linked to NEO and EOS.